CST BLOG: Lab Expectations

 Biomarkers are naturally occurring molecules that can be used as indicators of a normal biological process or a disease state.
 This makes them valuable tools for diagnosis and prognosis, as well as for establishing whether a chosen course of treatment is effective.
 By comparing biomarker expression between different sample types, researchers can unravel the complex mechanisms underlying disease development and progression.

 Within the field of cancer research, biomarkers are detected using a broad range of immunoassay techniques.
-Among these, immunohistochemistry (IHC) is especially advantageous since, unlike methods that require samples to be lyzed for analysis, it provides spatial context to a tumor and the surrounding tumor microenvironment (TME).
+Among these, immunohistochemistry (IHC) is especially advantageous since, unlike methods that require samples to be lysed for analysis, it provides spatial context to a tumor and the surrounding tumor microenvironment (TME).
 For this reason, IHC promises to reveal novel insights based on biomarker expression and localization.

 Types of Cancer Biomarkers

 Often, cancer biomarkers provide a direct readout of a specific cancer type or are involved in driving cancer development.
-Well-known examples are human epidermal growth factor 2 (HER2/ErbB2) which has become an important therapeutic target for many breast carcinomas, and programmed death ligand 1 (PD-L1) which is routinely used to determine whether a patient will benefit from treatment with an immune checkpoint inhibitor.
+Well-known examples are human epidermal growth factor 2 (HER2/ErbB2), which has become an important therapeutic target for many breast carcinomas, and programmed death ligand 1 (PD-L1) which is routinely used to determine whether a patient will benefit from treatment with an immune checkpoint inhibitor.

 Other cancer biomarkers detected by IHC include markers of lymphocyte or myeloid cell phenotype and function that can be used to localize different immune cells within a tumor and the surrounding tumor microenvironment.
 These are commonly studied alongside TME markers like fibronectin or keratin to better understand how cancer impacts blood vessels, fibroblasts, or extracellular matrix (ECM) material.

 Detecting markers of epithelial to mesenchymal transition (EMT) by IHC is essential to assess cancer progression.
 During EMT, an epithelial cell loses its polarity and the capacity for cell-cell adhesion and subsequently develops a mesenchymal phenotype characterized by migratory and invasive properties.
 This enables metastasis, making it vital to monitor the extent to which EMT is taking place.
-Tumor aggressiveness can also be evaluated by detecting markers of proliferation, cell death, or cell cycle arrest since dysregulated cell proliferation and apoptosis are classic hallmarks of cancer.
+Tumor aggressiveness can also be evaluated by detecting markers of proliferation, cell death, or cell cycle arrest, since dysregulated cell proliferation and apoptosis are classic hallmarks of cancer.

 Uncontrolled cell growth is another well-documented cancer hallmark.
 It is frequently associated with the mutation or deletion of tumor suppressor genes that function to slow down cell division, repair DNA damage, and promote apoptosis.
 Using IHC to monitor tumor suppressors allows researchers to investigate the role of these proteins in cancer development and metastasis, and in promoting resistance to therapeutic intervention.